Mission: Possible: Plot

 The Chinese MSS receives vital information about an illegal supply of firearms from China to Korea where they send a rookie officer named Wong Iring to investigate and capture the smugglers.
-Iring's next plan is to infiltrate Korea as Yoo Dae-Hee and meet a Korean special operative, but ends up meeting a detective and former NIS agent named Woo Soo-Han.
-Dae-Hee tells Soo-Han about the mission and present target SI Chem Park Du-Sik, a rare-earth element importer from China, who is actually involved in arms smuggling.
-The duo follow Du-Sik to a cafè in Gangnam.
+Iring's next plan is to infiltrate Korea as Yoo Da-Hee and meet a Korean special operative but ends up meeting a detective and former special forces soldier named Woo Soo-Han.
+Da-Hee tells Soo-Han about the mission and presents the target SI Chem Park Du-Sik, a rare-earth element importer from China, who is actually involved in arms smuggling.
+The duo follows Du-Sik to a cafè in Gangnam.

 After a topsy-turvy ball dance, the duo manages to acquire his phone, only to find it is a flip phone.
 After keeping the phone back, Du-Sik receives a call and while chatting with someone, he gets killed with a dart and his death has been faked as a heart attack.
-The next day, Soo-Han and Dae-Hee receive the news about the Rodeo mob boss has been shot while leaving from his club.
+The next day, Soo-Han and Da-Hee receive the news about the Rodeo mob boss has been shot while leaving his club.
 After interrogating a fortune teller advised by Soo-Han, the duo head to meet Rodeo boss rival Axe Clan where they meet the clan's boss, but are soon attacked by masked men.
-Soo-Han and Dae-Hee escape, but not before retrieving the clan's boss's phone.
+Soo-Han and Da-Hee escape, but not before retrieving the clan's boss's phone.